 Some relevant country-specific and organisational differences are discussed below.

-Apart from the compulsory subjects (English and Mathematics), you can choose an additional four or five subjects from 30 to 40 different courses.
-Here you can explore – or perhaps even discover – your talent for varied fields such as journalism, IT, photography, design, theatre, carpentry, economics, or food technology.
+Apart from the compulsory subjects (English and Mathematics), you can choose an additional four or five subjects from 30 to 40 different courses available.
+This allows you to explore – or perhaps even discover – your talent for varied fields such as journalism, IT, photography, design, theatre, carpentry, economics, food technology and many more.

-Team sports are part of everyday school life in New Zealand as teamwork is a big focus.
+Team sports are part of everyday school life in New Zealand as teamwork is a strong focus.
 “Outdoor Education” is a popular option in many high schools, comprising both theoretical and practical components.
-Excursions, which can take several days, allow students to practise a variety of sports.
-The number and variety vary from school to school, and involve activities as diverse as climbing, mountain biking and cycling, to water skiing or even building snow caves.
+Excursions, which can take several days, allow students to practise a variety of sports and activities.
+The number and type of excursion varies from school to school, and involve activities as diverse as climbing, mountain biking and cycling, to water skiing or even building snow caves.

-The classroom equipment reflects the subject variety.
+Classroom equipment and facilities are first class in New Zealand and reflect the variety of subjects on offer.
 In New Zealand high schools you will find modern equipment, in-house theatres, video technology, and musical instruments.
 As in Australia, students in New Zealand wear school uniforms.

-The advantage of private schools is that there are many activities (such as sports training) programmed during the week before or after regular classes.
+The advantage of private schools is that they offer many activities (such as sports training) programmed during the week before or after regular classes.
 These activities may be chosen as extracurricular subjects.
-Thus, the range of subjects is more extensive than in state schools – particularly regarding music, the arts, theatre or sports.
+Thus, the range of subjects is more extensive than in state schools – particularly regarding music, the arts, theatre and sports.
 It is typical for inter-school matches to be held on weekends, and they are exciting sporting and social events.